The Three "Selfs" of Indigenous Churches

 Coming up with those three "selfs" was an attempt to highlight how churches needed to move away from being forever tied to missionary leadership and funding.
 Venn wanted to encourage churches to forsake a deadening dependency on foreign initiative, foreign money, and foreign personnel.
 He wanted churches in Kenya to feel like Kenyan churches and churches in Brazil to feel vibrantly Brazilian.

 The three "selfs" were not out-of-reach, pie-in-the-sky ideals that few, if any, congregations could ever achieve.
-Nor did Venn see a necessity for decades to pass before churches could put achievement check marks beside each of the "selfs."
+Nor did Venn see a necessity for decades to pass before churches could put achievement check marks beside each of the three "selfs."
 Venn and others promoted self-support, self-government, and self-propagation as core values or guiding principles that would shape congregational life and ministry from each church's beginning days.
-The "selfs" were "best practices" standards to help church leaders envision what would be sustainable, culturally appropriate, and reproducible in every context.
+The three "selfs" were "best practices" standards to help church leaders envision what would be sustainable, culturally appropriate, and reproducible in every context.

-Over time, questions arose as to whether Venn's three "selfs" were comprehensive enough.
+Over time, questions arose about whether Venn's three "selfs" were comprehensive enough.
 After all, it was possible for a self-supporting, self-governing. and self-propagating congregation to still seem somewhat foreign to its cultural context.
 For that reason, in the late 1900s, Paul Hiebert and David Bosch began saying that truly indigenous churches would also be self-theologizing.
 This fourth self meant that indigenous congregations would be thoughtfully applying biblical values, ethics, and principles to the issues and challenges of their cultural contexts.

 Three or four other "selfs" have been proposed, including that of self-expressing.
-Self- expressing means worshiping and ministering in a manner reflecting the church members' culture, including but not limited to music styles, types of teaching/preaching, meeting places, and programming.
+Self-expressing means worshiping and ministering in a manner reflecting the church members' culture, including, but not limited to, music styles, types of teaching/preaching, meeting places, and programming.

 Discussion questions